ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 Ensure proper exception handling is in place.
 This could include validating input parameters, checking communication status with the instrument, and providing useful error messages if the operation fails.

-**Example**: This [example](https://github.com/ni/semi-test-library-dotnet/blob/12282644789e1f03018b6e3e024829d405ddad1d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Utilities.cs#L18) method is used in DAQmx Digital Input and Analog Input functions to validate the task type and throw error accordingly.
+**Example**: The [`VerifyTaskType`](https://github.com/ni/semi-test-library-dotnet/blob/12282644789e1f03018b6e3e024829d405ddad1d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Utilities.cs#L18) method is used in DAQmx Digital Input and Analog Input functions to validate the task type and throw error accordingly.

 When invoking `Do` and `DoAndReturnXXXResults` methods, provide the `caseDescription` parameter to add meaningful context to low-level error messages, making it easier for users to understand and troubleshoot issues.